Yelp/yelp_kafka/docs/source/index.rst

 Yelp Kafka v\ |version|
 =======================

 Yelp_kafka is a library to interact with kafka at Yelp.
 Before reading about yelp_kafka you should at least have clear what a kafka topic and a topic partitions are.
-If these are obscure concept to you, we recommend you to read the introduction of `Kafka documentation`_.
+If these are obscure concepts to you, we recommend you to read the introduction of `Kafka documentation`_.
 Yelp_kafka is a wrapper around kafka-python, it fixes some of the issues still present in the official kafka-python release (such as offset validation) and provides some Yelp specific functions for cluster discovery.